90 days in South Africa Cape Town cityscape expat guide

 South Africa is one of the most rewarding 90-day destinations in this guide, but a few specific mistakes show up over and over with first-time American visitors.

 1. Ignoring the safety briefing from your host or rental agent.
-South Africa’s safety reality is hyperlocal — the same suburb can be perfectly safe by day and unsafe at night.
+South Africa’s safety reality is hyperlocal.
+The same suburb can be perfectly safe by day and unsafe at night.
 Listen to local guidance about which streets to avoid, when to use Uber instead of walking, and where to park.

 2. Renting a car only for game drives.
 A car dramatically expands what you can do for the entire 90 days.
 Driving on the left takes about 48 hours to feel natural, and rentals are cheap by U.S. standards ($25–$45/day for an automatic).